We are delighted to confirm the following keynote speakers for the 9th International Self-Determination Theory Conference 2026.

 Rossier School of Education at the University of Southern California, United States

-Title: Supporting Students’ Outcomes by Leveraging Autonomy and Agency with Cultural Relevance
+Title: Supporting Students’ Outcomes by Leveraging Autonomy and Agency with Cultural Relevance.

 Professor Robert Vallerand